jwoertink/fez/README.md

 icr(0.19.1) >
 ```

-Now that you have a handle on developing your Kemal app, you will want to deploy it!
+Now that you have a handle on developing your app, you will want to deploy it!
 There's a lot of different methods to deploying an app in to production, and fez takes the [Capistrano](http://capistranorb.com/) appraoch.

 1. Edit your `config/deploy.rb` file with the necessary changes.
 2. Edit your `config/deploy/production.rb` file with more necessary changes